coinbase/coinbase-pro-trading-toolkit/docs/pages/gtt/gtt_installation.md

       ]
     }

-Importing the top-level `GTT` object is also a striaghtforward import:
+Importing the top-level `GTT` object is also a straightforward import:

      import * as GTT from 'gdax-trading-toolkit';